davebenson/doom4-walkthrough/README.md

 This mission has 4 Gore Nests you need to destroy.
 The first two can be destroyed at any time.
 The third requires a Yellow Keycard and the fourth requires a Blue Keycard.
+Getting the Blue Keycard requires a Yellow Keycard.

 Here's a quick description of each Gore Nest:
 * Gore Nest 1:  In the area behind the Field Drone